Anxiety Cough Symptoms, Chronic Cough and/or Nervous Cough Symptoms

 And so on (we list others in Chapter 9 in the Recovery Support area of our website).

 Most importantly, however, is addressing the underlying factors associated with your problematic anxiety.
+Working with an experienced anxiety disorder therapist is the most effective way of identifying and addressing anxiety’s underlying factors.
 Once you've eliminated the cause of overly apprehensive behavior, you also eliminate the stress it causes and its resulting symptoms.
 The less anxious you are, the less anxiety symptoms you'll experience, including anxiety cough.

 We also have to keep in mind that it can take a long time for the body to recover from stress-response hyperstimulation.
 We have to persevere with our recovery strategies in spite of the lack of apparent progress, and remain patient as the body recovers.